 What to Bring

 We booked our tour with Boston Harbor Cruises.
+It's recommend to book in advance as they sell out fast.
 Naturalists from the New England Aquarium are on board to share their knowledge and answer questions.